OracleCPS/aiconlineshopping/Home.md

  ![](images/OIC_INTEGRATION_MAXIMIZE_TAB.PNG)

- The component at the very top of the orchestration is the Trigger.
+ The component at the very top of the orchestration is the **Trigger**.
 The trigger is representative of the connector that’s sending data into the integration.
 It is highlighted with a little lightning bolt signifying an incoming event.

- If you hover over the Trigger node, you can see the details.
+ If you hover over the **Trigger** node, you can see the details.
 Our trigger is a REST connector type.
 It is called ProcessPayment.

  ![](images/OIC_TRIGGER_REST_ENDPOINT.PNG)